Whalesync’s Software Stack 2023

 🆙 SEO: Semrush

 Semrush and Ahrefs seem to be the two biggest players in SEO.
-We went with Semrush since it seemed slightly more robust than Ahrefs, despite its worse UX.
+We went with Semrush since it seemed slightly more robust than Ahrefs.
 Semrush’s Keyword Magic and Keyword Manager tools have been terrific for kickstarting our SEO strategy.

 📊 Website Analytics: Google Analytics